 Another argument is that characteristics are, roughly speaking, more stable under varying systems within a class of differential equations.
 While conserved currents change under any modification of the corresponding system of differential equations, there is a chance that some characteristics are not modified under such changes, thus being the more appropriate object for the study of the inverse problem.

 Finally, for variational systems characteristics of variational symmetries are characteristics of conservation laws.
-Therefore, the inverse problem of conservation laws has an immediate connection with the group classification problem for such systems, which is directly exploitable if the problem is formulated in terms of characteristics.
+Therefore, the inverse problem on conservation laws has an immediate connection with the inverse group classification problem for such systems, which is directly exploitable if the problem is formulated in terms of characteristics.

 While there are also some \emph{obstacles} for working with characteristics, they are not too principal and can be controlled.